othmanmanasrah95/transfer/README.md

 Initialize a neural network with pre-trained weights and let all weights be adjusted with the new training.

 **Description:**
-a chrome extension that extracts text from web pages, and answer the user questions depending on the content exists in the page visited by help of large language model.
+a chrome extension that extracts text from web pages, and answer the user questions depending on the content extracted from web page visited by help of large language model.

 ## Extension:

-Creating a labeled checkbox to ensure users are aware of data scraping.
+- Creating a labeled checkbox to ensure users are aware of data scraping.

-Creating the necessary logic functions and layout of the follwoing components:
+- Creating the necessary logic functions and layout of the follwoing components:

-- Prompt: creating a post request API that takes input from the user to the backend side with the content related to.
+  Prompt: creating a post request API that takes input from the user to the backend side with the content related to.

-- Content: posting the extracted content with the unique id to the database.
+  Content: posting the extracted content with the unique id to the database.

-- Response: return the reposnse back from the llm and displaying on the extension.
+  Response: return the reposnse back from the llm and displaying on the extension.

 ## LLM:

-### OpenAi API version: (Prototype branch)
+## 1) OpenAi API version: (Prototype branch)
 Implement the openAI model to get answer for question related to the the context (without fine-tuning).
 - Configuring the openAi model with the API key.
 - Taking the prompt and conetext data from the backend side.